Techniques for permaculture practitioners……

 ORID — strategic questioning that gets you to a decision

-WE ALL KNOW this scenario: you have been called to a meeting and now you sit there, increasingly bored as the discussion wanders all over the place, becomes sidetracked and dominated by the loud and verbose.
-When it is time to make a decision you find that nobody is ready because the wayward discussion has confused and obfuscated the question and there is too little information.
+WE ALL KNOW the scenario: you have been called to a meeting and now you sit there, increasingly bored as the discussion wanders all over the place, becoming sidetracked and dominated by the loud and verbose.
+When it comes time to make a decision you find that nobody is ready because the wayward discussion has confused, misled and obfuscated the issue and that there is too little information.

 Sound familiar?
 We’ve all been to unfocused, time wasting meetings like this.
 But — it doesn’t have to be this way.

-The ORID (Objective, Reflective, Interpretive, Decisional) method of strategic questioning is a structured conversation, led by a facilitator, that moves towards a decision.
+The ORID (Objective, Reflective, Interpretive, Decisional) method is a form of a structured conversation led by a facilitator.

 The method was developed by the Institute for Cultural Affairs as a means to analyse facts and feelings, to ask about implications and to make decisions intelligently.
 It is a means of escaping the morass of maniacal meetings.

 When done by a facilitator with some experience in the use of the method, participants are often unaware that they are taking part in a structured conversation.
 It is as if someone has sat down with the group and started an informal discussion.